Daytime Emmy Awards Winners — See The Complete List

 Outstanding Game Show Host

-Wayne Brady, Let’s Make A Deal
+Wayne Brady, Let’s Make A Deal — WINNER

 Chris Harrison, Who Wants To Be A Millionaire